abhisheks008/DL-Simplified/Human Detection Project/Model/README.md

 3. Inception Model: The Inception model achieved an accuracy of 88.6% and a loss of 0.33.
 It performs well, with a higher accuracy than both the CNN and VGG16 models.
 This suggests that the Inception architecture is effective in capturing human features and distinguishing them from non-human objects.

 4. Xception Model: The Xception model achieved an accuracy of 84.3% and a loss of 0.481.
 While it performs decently, it is slightly behind the VGG16 and Inception models in terms of accuracy.

+5. Fine-tuned Inception: The fine-tuned Inception model showed further improvement with an accuracy of 90.2% and a loss of 0.312.
+Fine-tuning the Inception model likely helped to adapt it more specifically to the task of human image detection, resulting in increased accuracy.